Skip to main content

 Direct link to mastra-auth-orgs-switch

 Switches the active organization through an interactive prompt.
-Cannot be used when MASTRA_API_TOKEN or MASTRA_ORG_ID environment variables are set.
+Can't be used when MASTRA_API_TOKEN or MASTRA_ORG_ID environment variables are set.

 mastra auth tokens